bruno-f7s/portfolio/airbnb-porto-2023/README.md

 ## 4. Project Motivation
 This project was done as part of the curriculum of the [Udacity's Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
 I decided to choose this analyis due to various reasons:
 - I am natural from Porto, Portugal and I am interested in Airbnb market of that region.
-- Since roughly 2015 the country has seen a dramatic increase in tourists and house prices.
-Then, in 2019 the COVID pandemic also hit the region hard and since 2022 things seem to be recovering.
+- Since around 2015, the country has seen a dramatic increase in tourists and real estate prices.
+Then, in 2019 the COVID pandemic hit the region hard and since 2022 things seem to be recovering.

 The __main goals__ of this project were to investigate:
-1. How the number of listings, prices and overnights was evolving after the pandemic.
+1. How the numbers of listings, prices and overnights were evolving after the pandemic.
 2. How the occupancy rate was generally distributed - for example whether superhosts in general had higher occupancy rates.
 3. Whether it was possible to create a predictive model for the price per night based on the available data.